B-AROL-O/FREISA/README.md

 * Document your idea, design and proposed process
 * Get your proposal reviewed by our amazing judges
 * Shortlisted winners advance to Phase 2

+### Phase 2: Develop and Implement

+* Develop your idea in the proposal from Phase 1
+* Create a technical project report
+* Share the source code
+* Create a short demo video of upto 5 mins

 ## The Team